dkozubik/spotify-stats/README.md

 ```bash
 python visualize.py
 ```
-You will be prompted to fill your
+You will be prompted to fill your:
 - Client ID
 - Client secret
 - Redirect URI -> must be one of the previously filled in the App settings
-- Spotify username -> your Spotify account username, if you are logged via Facebook, a username is usually generated alphanumeric string
+- Spotify username -> your Spotify account username, if you are logged via Facebook, a username is usually a generated alphanumeric string

-In addition at the first app startup, you will be asked to enter a URL you were redirected to, due to authentication process.
+In addition, at the initial startup, you might be asked to enter a URL you were redirected to, due to authentication process.
 Simply, copy and paste that address.